tplgy/bonefish/ROADMAP.md

 ### Component Testing

 We need to get rid of the python based test components and use autobahn-cpp instead.
+This should also help to drive development of autobahn-cpp.

 ### Automated testing